-As it has been mentioned, much Mindfulness practice is based on a narrow way of paying attention (that is, we are focused on one object as explained before).
+As it has been mentioned, a lot of Mindfulness practice is based on a narrow way of paying attention (that is, we are focused on one object as explained before).
 Although it is useful in helping us to be more aware of what is happening in the moment, overusing this style may lead to tightness and over-efforting in unexperienced practitioners.
 It is because many people think they have a choice of staying watchful (mindful) of what is happening or slip into daydreaming.
 They keep trying harder and it makes them exhausted and it sometimes leads to frustration and disappointment.

 We therefore propose that Open Focus can bring to Mindfulness the idea of paying attention in the diffused style and the concept of attention flexibility.

 Mindfulness practitioners who learn how to diffuse their attention may find that it helps them to progress.
 There are several reason for this:

 ⁃ the diffused attention style tends to quickly quieten down internal chatter.
 For example, it is sometimes enough to become aware of sensations coming from both hands and at the same time to sense peace and calmness of the mind.
 It is because synchronous alpha brain waves play top-down inhibitory role in the brain network.
 The quiet mind makes ‘observing without judgment’ a lot easier.